lsolomyak/human_inference_of_elastic_control/README.md

 Feel free to give it a go!
 Just make sure to enter 1 under Participant

-To see a video of a few sample trials https://www.loom.com/share/d8dd07f543c342feab5672a884b19198
+To see a video of a few sample trials.
+You cant see here what the participant pressed- so you'll get a much better feel for it by actually doing the task. https://www.loom.com/share/d8dd07f543c342feab5672a884b19198